Gambling Research Capacity Grants | GambleAware NSW

 Gambling Research Capacity Grants

-The objective of these grants is to improve the quality, diversity and impact of Australian gambling research by supporting talented and committed researchers.
+These grants aim to improve the quality, diversity and impact of Australian gambling research by supporting talented and committed researchers.
+Funded projects addressed at least one of the following research priorities from the Office’s Strategic Plan 2024-27:

 • Understanding and tracking changes in gambling behaviour and attitudes across the population and in specific groups